safakdinc/nuxt3-component-library/content/docs/2.components/tracing-beam.md

     - Prop
     - Description
   props:
-    - name: 'triggerElement'
+    - name: "triggerElement"
-      description: 'Selector for the scrollable element.
-Defaults to window if not provided.'
+      description: "Selector for the scrollable element.
+Defaults to window if not provided."
-    - name: 'class'
+    - name: "class"
-      description: 'Additional CSS classes to apply to the component.'
+      description: "Additional CSS classes to apply to the component."

 Slots:
   head:
     - Slot
     - Description
   props:
-    - name: 'default'
+    - name: "default"
-      description: 'Content to be displayed alongside the tracing beam.'
+      description: "Content to be displayed alongside the tracing beam."
 ---

 ## Usage